Best rates guaranteed

 What to do in La Rochelle?

 La Rochelle is a city rich in cultural events and historical heritage.
 You won't have time to get bored during your stopover.
-We advise you to take a tour of the Old Port, discover the Saint-Nicolas, Chain and Lantern Towers, then stop at a café or restaurant to enjoy all the good products of the region.
-Continue your expedition in the city with a visit to the aquarium of La Rochelle, one of the largest aquariums in Europe.
-Take advantage of your stopover in La Rochelle to visit the city's museums: the La Rochelle Bunker, the Maritime Museum, the New World Museum, the Museum of Fine Arts and the Natural History Museum.
+We recommend taking a tour of the Old Port, discovering the Saint-Nicolas, Chaîne and Lanterne Towers, then stopping at a café or restaurant to enjoy all the great local produce.
+Continue your expedition through the city with a visit to the La Rochelle Aquarium, one of the largest aquariums in Europe.
+Take advantage of your stopover in La Rochelle to visit the city's museums: the Bunker de La Rochelle, the Maritime Museum, the New World Museum, the Museum of Fine Arts and the Natural History Museum.

 Oyster farms

-Our campsite near La Rochelle is on the edge of oyster beds.
-Stop off at one of these emblematic places in Charente-Maritime and take part in an oyster tasting.
-The oyster farmers will share with you their passion for seafood and for their profession.
+Our campsite near La Rochelle is located on the edge of oyster farms.
+Stop off at one of these iconic places in Charente-Maritime and take part in an oyster tasting.
+The oyster farmers will share with you their passion for seafood and their profession.

-The town of Rochefort is less than 30 minutes' drive away.
-Rochefort is a famous spa resort, but it is home to another treasure, the Corderie Royale, a visit during which you will enjoy discovering the secrets of rope manufacture.
-The port of Rochefort is also known to be the home port of the famous frigate, the Hermione.
+The town of Rochefort is less than 30 minutes away by car.
+Rochefort is a famous spa town, but it is home to another treasure, the Corderie Royale, a visit during which you will enjoy discovering the secrets of rope making.
+The port of Rochefort is also known for being the home port of the famous frigate, Hermione.

 Fort Boyard

-Famous throughout the world for its game show, Fort Boyard was built to protect the mouth of the Charente in the 19th century.
-It was later a prison, before becoming the filming location for the television show of the same name.
-You cannot access Fort Boyard, but you can approach it thanks to the cruises.
+World famous for its TV game show, Fort Boyard was built to protect the mouth of the Charente in the 19th century.
+It was later a prison, before becoming the filming location for the TV show of the same name.
+You can't access Fort Boyard, but you can get close to it thanks to cruises AND you can see it from our Guinguette facing the sea: La Baie des Îles

 The surrounding villages

-For a dip in the local culture, we give you an appointment in the towns and villages around our Camping À la Corniche.
-Start your visit with the village of Angoulins-sur-Mer and its 10th century fortified church, and continue with the visit of Fouras, go to the tip of Fouras, to get a superb view.
+For a dip in the local culture, we invite you to visit the cities and villages around our Camping À la Corniche.
+Start your visit with the village of Angoulins-sur-Mer and its 10th century fortified church, and continue with the visit of Fouras, go to the Pointe de Fouras, to get a superb view.

 The Marais Poitevin is a regional natural park where there is no shortage of activities to do with family, friends and in the great outdoors.
-Take a nice stroll along the water on foot and by bike or on the water by boat and canoe-kayak.
-You will enjoy discovering a rich and diversified fauna and flora.
+Take a beautiful walk along the water on foot and by bike or on the water in a boat and canoe-kayak.
+You will enjoy discovering rich and diverse flora and fauna.